While using Eventing Functions or Handlers, the following terminologies are used.

 At times, the handler code itself can trigger data mutations on documents.
 If the handler code directly modifies documents in the source bucket, the Eventing Service will suppress the mutation back to the Handler making the mutation.
 When implementing multiple Functions it is possible to create infinite recursions, however the Eventing Service by default will prevent deploying Functions that would result in recursion loops.
 It should be noted that not all recursion loops can be detected nor are all recursion loops wrong — the default recursion checks can be disabled.
 For more detail on cyclic generation of data changes, refer to Bucket Allocation Considerations.

-The Metadata Bucket stores artifacts (or configuration documents) that contain information about DCP streams, worker allocations, timer information, and internal checkpoints.
+The Metadata Bucket, also known as the Eventing Storage bucket, stores artifacts (or configuration documents) that contain information about DCP streams, worker allocations, timer information, and internal checkpoints.

 When you are creating an Eventing Function, ensure that a separate bucket is designated as a metadata bucket and reserved solely for the internal use of the Eventing Service.
 You can use a common metadata bucket across multiple Eventing Functions.